World Trade Week Southern California Timeline

 World Trade Week Poster

-By the 1950s, post‑war expansion had supercharged Southern California’s ports.
+By the 1950s, postwar expansion had supercharged Southern California’s ports.
 Shipping, trucking, oil, and canning industries boomed as trade surged across the Pacific, helping transform the Los Angeles–Long Beach harbor complex into one of America’s fastest‑growing gateways for global commerce.

 1956

-In these photos from the Port of LA, the containers can be loaded and unloaded, stacked, transported efficiently over long distances, and transferred from one mode of transport to another—container ships, rail transport flatcars, and semi-trailer trucks—without being opened.
+In these photos from the Port of LA, the containers could be loaded and unloaded, stacked, transported efficiently over long distances, and transferred from one mode of transport to another—container ships, rail transport flatcars, and semi-trailer trucks—without being opened.

 1958